ibi-satom/Si2ren/README.md

 ## Si2ren: Example code
 This example is built over [Siren's demo data](https://docs.siren.io/siren-platform-user-guide/11.0/getting-started/getting-started-with-demo-data.html) as in the [Siren tutorial](https://siren.io/getting-started/).
 In our example, four dashboards are created: *articles*, *companies*, *investments* and *investors*.

-The Si2ren-example returns the listes of all dashboards in the Siren Platform.
+The Si2ren-example returns the list of all dashboards in the Siren Platform.
 It can perform different seeded searches of dashboards.
-In paritcular, we have configured level-1(search in *companies*) and level-2 seeded search( search for investors of given companies) thanks to Siren Platform's Data Model.
+In particular, we have configured level-1(search in *companies*) and level-2 seeded search( search for investors of given companies) thanks to Siren Platform's Data Model.

 ## References